dask/distributed/docs/source/task-launch.rst

 This example is a bit extreme and spends most of its time establishing client connections from the worker rather than doing actual work, but does demonstrate that even pathological cases function robustly.
+We will use this example later on for the various interfaces.

 Submit tasks from worker